WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/e.md

 For more information, see [Referring to file types](https://make.wordpress.org/docs/style-guide/formatting/filenames/#referring-to-file-types).

 ## execute

+OK to use in developer documentation and for a technical audience.

+Avoid using in user documentation and for a general audience.
+Instead, use *run*.

 ## exit

+Don't use to describe closing a program or an application.

+For more information see [Close - UI elements]().

 See also [close](), [end](), [interrupt](), [stop]().

 ## expand

+Use to describe an action which displays more items or relevant elements in the UI.

 ## exploit
 ## extract